Dependence of Dust Formation on the Supernova Explosion: Results

+Once we are fully in the free oxygen-dominant shell ($\mathrm{M}_{\mathrm{coord}}\approx[2-2.75]$), $\forsterite$ (both reactions combined) and $\alumina$ dominate the abundances with approximately 0.2-0.35 and 0.03-0.05 of the abundance fractions taken, respectively.
+There is also a spike of $\enstatite$ around $\mathrm{M}_{\mathrm{coord}}\approx2.1$ with an abundance fraction of 0.001.
+Interestingly, around $\mathrm{M}_{\mathrm{coord}}\approx[1.8-2.2]$, we see steep drop off of $\forsterite-$Mg abundances by several orders of magnitude before vanishing to zero at $\mathrm{M}_{\mathrm{coord}}\approx2.1$.
+This feature coincides with a strong increase in $\forsterite-$SiO abundances by a two orders of magnitude over the same region of mass coordinates.
+Moving minimally deeper into the ejecta, we arrive at the transition from free oxygen-dominant to free silicon-dominant shells that contains the highest abundance of free SiO gas molecules.
+Unsurprisingly, we see large abundances of this material go into $\silica$ formation comprising 70 percent of the abundance fraction.

 Figure \ref{fig:Fig2-35-dust} shows the corresponding images for the $20\Msol$ progenitor model where the dust species follows the same trends as the $15\Msol$ progenitor dust distribution.
 However, there are noticeable differences between the two models, with the first difference being that the distinct regions of dust growth are extended in mass coordinate due to the larger ejecta mass and corresponding progenitor composition shells.
-For example, the carbon rich layer spans a larger mass region compared to the lower mass progenitor and results in a larger total carbon dust mass for this shell within the ejecta.
-In the MgSiO shell of the star, the production of $(\forsterite)_{Mg}$ dominates silicate production, with $(\forsterite)_{SiO}$ and $\enstatite$ production substantially reduced.
-We also observe the same silica spikes with an additional layer of pure silicon dust at the oxygen-silicon interface.
+For example, the carbon rich layer, $\mathrm{M}_{\mathrm{coord}}\approx[4.75-5.75]$, spans a region $\Delta\mathrm{M}_{\mathrm{coord}}\approx1.0$ for the $20\Msol$ progenitor compared to $\Delta\mathrm{M}_{\mathrm{coord}}\approx0.5$ for the $15\Msol$ mass progenitor, resulting in a larger total carbon dust mass for this shell within the ejecta.
+In the O/Mg/Al region of the ejecta, $\mathrm{M}_{\mathrm{coord}}\approx[2.25-4.75]$, the production of $(\forsterite)_{Mg}$ dominates silicate production, followed by $(\forsterite)_{SiO}$ and $\enstatite$ production.
+We similar $\alumina$ production comprising the second largest abundance fraction of the dust species in this layer.
+It should be noted that while these regions are extended along mass coordinate in comparison to Figure \ref{fig:Fig1-71-dust}, the abundances of each of $\alumina$ and the silicates shown are reduced by about one order of magnitude each for most of the region of the ejecta.
+We also observe the same silica abundance spikes (up to 50 percent of the abundance fraction) with an additional layer of pure silicon dust (peaking at 60 percent of the abundance fraction) at the oxygen-silicon interface occurring around $\mathrm{M}_{\mathrm{coord}}\approx[1.8-2.2]$.
 While it is not shown here, it should be noted that for models with explosion energies 2.75 $\lessapprox$ Eexp $\lessapprox$ 5 foe, the pure silicon dust spike does not occur due to insufficient free-Si remaining after SiO gas phase production.
-This is possibly related to the dependence of key nucleosynthetic yields being dependent on the explosion energy.
+This is possibly related to the dependence of key nucleosynthetic yields on the explosion energetics.